 RETIREMENT PLANNING

 While it is impossible to know exactly what the future will bring, it is never too early to prepare for life after you leave your day job behind.
-And with average life expectancies steadily increasing in the U.S. (now estimated at 79 years1), you need a plan that will last you well into your golden years, so your money can live on as long as you do.
+And with average life expectancies in the U.S. (estimated at 77.5 years1 through 2022), you need a plan that will last you well into your golden years, so your money can live on as long as you.

 To determine what type of retirement you want, ask yourself the following questions: